Hess Philanthropic Fund

 Directors:

-• Marlene Hess: Independent philanthropic consultant and former Managing Director of Global Philanthropic Services at JP Morgan Private Bank.
-Board member of Museum of Modern Art (Vice Chair), Lincoln Center Theater (past Vice Chair), American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, The WNET Group, International Women's Health Coalition, Rockefeller University, and Jazz at Lincoln Center.
+- Marlene Hess: Independent philanthropic consultant and former Managing Director of Global Philanthropic Services at JP Morgan Private Bank.
+Board member of Museum of Modern Art (Vice Chair), Lincoln Center Theater (past Vice Chair), American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, The WNET Group, and Rockefeller University.
+Past trustee of International Women's Health Coalition, New York City Ballet, and Sesame Street Workshop.

 All directors serve without compensation.